kojoidrissa/tdd_with_python/README.md

-this WAS the tdd repo, now it's superlists
+this WAS the tdd repo.
+I've moved it to `superlists`